About this PropertyHILTON HEAD ISLAND. Savor the beaches of Hilton Head while staying at this great villa!

 HILTON HEAD ISLAND.

-This striking second floor condo was finished in Spring of 2020!
+This gorgeous second floor condo was finished in Spring of 2020!
 It looks like pages from a magazine.
 Upon entry you will see the new wood floors that flow throughout the unit.
 The refreshed kitchen overlooks the dining area and has a bar area with three bar stools.
-The open plan living and dining area are light and brilliant and ideally set up for family evenings in.
-The living room has a enormous sectional couch, pretty leather chair and a flat screen TV.
-The huge sliding doors open to a pretty patio, ideal for an evening glass of wine or the morning paper.
+The open plan living and dining area are light and radiant and ideally set up for family evenings in.
+The living room has a generous sectional couch, pretty leather chair and a flat screen TV.
+The huge sliding doors open to a enchanting patio, ideal for an evening glass of wine or the morning paper.

 One bedroom is located off the living area and the other off the entry.
 Both bedrooms have two queen beds, flat screen TV and a private bathroom.
 Just steps from the condo is the community pool.
 The beach is a brief walk or bicycle ride to the beach or you can catch the Palmetto Dunes Buggy at your front door.

-Telephone today to rent this beautiful unit, places this elegant do not stay available for long.
+Telephone today to rent this elegant unit, places this alluring do not stay available for long.

 **Free shuttle service through Palmetto Dunes Buggy available April through September.